BehaviorTree/BehaviorTree.CPP/docs/MigrationGuide.md

-The main concern of the original author of this library was to build reactive Behavior Trees (see for reference this [publication](0https://arxiv.org/abs/1709.00084).
+The main concern of the original author of this library was to build reactive Behavior Trees (see for reference this [publication](0https://arxiv.org/abs/1709.00084)).

 I share this goal, but I prefer to have more explicit names, because reactive ControlNodes are useful but hard to reason about sometimes.

-I don't think reactive Controlnodes should be the mindlessly by default.
+I don't think reactive ControlNodes should be used mindlessly by default.

 For instance, most of the time users I talked with should have used `SequenceStar` instead of `Sequence` in many cases.

-I renamed the ControlNodes to reflect this reality:
+I renamed the ControlNodes as follows to reflect this reality:

 | Old Name (v2)  |  New name (v3) | Is reactive?  |